What if we all had 10 pellets of energy to spend each day? How many do you spend before you even get to work?

 So how do you maximize those 10 energy pellets?
 And is there a way to earn any back?
 I have some ideas.

 Every single thing you do today will take energy from you.
 Not into the book for book club this month?
 Stop reading it.
 Dragging your feet on a catch-up coffee with someone?
 Cancel it.
 There is a difference between loyalty and empty obligation — and often the difference is called guilt.
-There’s no room for guilt in your budget.
+There’s no room for guilt in your budget, particularly at this point in the pandemic.

 Refuel with premium.